COVID TEACHING FAQ

 Q: Can I refuse to teach in a space that is not adequately ventilated?

 Under the Manitoba Workplace Safety and Health Act, every worker has the right to refuse unsafe work.
-While you may exercise this right, unfortunately, the government’s bar for what counts as unsafe conditions in the context of COVID-19 is extremely high, and there is no requirement that workspaces have MERV-13 filtration or HEPA filters to be considered safe.
+While you may exercise this right, unfortunately, the government’s bar for what counts as unsafe conditions is extremely high, and there is no requirement that workspaces have MERV-13 filtration or HEPA filters to be considered safe.
 If you are thinking about exercising your right to refuse unsafe work, you are encouraged to contact the UMFA Office This email address is being protected from spambots.
 You need JavaScript enabled to view it. for more information.

 Q: How can I request air quality data for my assigned classroom or laboratory?